 The State System's mission is to provide affordable, high-quality public higher education across the Commonwealth, and this approach is designed to bolster that mission.

 Our athletics programs are a vital aspect of campus and student life, contributing to much of what we love most about our universities.
-We continue working with the NCAA per our plan to retain a full complement of athletics as they currently exist at each of our institutions.
+As announced on April 20, 2022, the NCAA has approved our plan to retain a full complement of athletic programs as they currently exist at each of our institutions.

 For current student-athletes – we are operating as we would in any other year.

-For those currently being recruited, this path would provide the ability to retain our existing sports teams on each campus.
+For those currently being recruited, we are retaining our existing sports teams on each campus.